jangroth/linuxconf2019/README.md

 ### Using an IDE

-I know of [PyCharm](https://www.jetbrains.com/pycharm/) and [Visual Studio Code](https://code.visualstudio.com/).
+Most people I know use either [PyCharm](https://www.jetbrains.com/pycharm/) or [Visual Studio Code](https://code.visualstudio.com/).
 The screenshots were taken from PyCharm.

 ### Language Features